crosstherubicon/atlastherobot/index.md

 # _ATLAS_ the robot

-An engineering and creation of an Atlas the robot in three phases:
+A mini land rover robot with capability of navigating on a Eucledean surface and interacting with objects via embedeed microcontroller for locomotion and microprocessor for analytics.
+The engineering and creation of an Atlas the robot in five phases:

 - Phase 1: Preliminary design and engineering and layout.
 Soldering and 3d model protoyping.
 - Phase 2: Rapid prototype and testing hardware